 She/Her/Hers

-Amy is a Counselor at EAN, specializing in brief counseling services, training, assessment, referrals, and internship supervision.
+Amy is a Counselor at EAN as well as our Clinical Intern Supervisor, specializing in brief solution-focused counseling services, training, assessment, referrals, and internship supervision.
 She has prior experience as team leader and program manager for a local behavioral health agency providing individual, group, and family therapy for children, adolescents, and adults across diverse community settings.
 Amy's clinical practice focuses on supporting clients dealing with stress, burnout, anxiety, and depression, emphasizing resilience and recovery through trauma-informed care.
 Amy's expertise includes certifications in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Components for Enhancing Career Engagement and Reducing Trauma (CE-CERT), and Critical Incident Stress Management (CISM).

-Amy holds a Master of Arts in Education in School Counseling from Western Carolina University, and is a North Carolina Licensed Clinical Mental Health Counselor, Qualified Supervisor (LCMHC, QS).
+Amy holds a Master of Arts in Education in School Counseling from Western Carolina University, and is a North Carolina Licensed Clinical Mental Health Counselor Supervisor (LCMHCS)